improbable-eng/perforce-buildkite-plugin/README.md

 Relies on people within your team manually clicking `New Build` within the BuildKite UI.

 * To build current head revision on the server - accept the defaults.
-* To build a specific revision - paste the revision number into the `Revision` textbox.
+* To build a specific revision - paste the revision number into the `Commit` textbox.
 * To build a Shelf Set (pending Change List) - paste your revision to the `Branch` textbox.

 ### Schedule